nyngwang/NeoRoot.lua/README.md

 ### Features

-- Automatically set your `cwd` three-level up (`%:p:h:h:h`) according to the buffer your cursor is on, while it will never _go beyond_ the project roots you setup.
+- Automatically set your `cwd` two-level up (`%:p:h:h:h`) according to the buffer your cursor is on, while it will never _go beyond_ the project roots you setup.
 - When you do "project root append"(`<Leader>pra`), the `pwd` printed in the cmdline will get updated immediately
 - Always display the result of `pwd` in cmdline (You might not like this, I'm going to set this as a toggle)